Date: Wednesday, May 16, 2018

 “A benefit I did not expect was that we’d end up in rich discussions about teaching…”

-“I was surprised by how much I learned…Overall, I feel that peer observation has given me more confidence, and I now know that I am on the right course in terms of how I teach.”
+“I was surprised by how much I learnt…Overall, I feel that peer observation has given me more confidence, and I now know that I am on the right course in terms of how I teach.”

 “By having someone come into my classroom, it forced me to clearly think about what I was going to do…”